p-koo/creme-nn/README.md

 5. `distance_test`: Maps the distance dependence between two tiles (one anchored, one variable).
 6. `higher_order_interaction_test`: Performs a greedy search to identify optimal tile sets for changing model predictions.
 7. `multiplicity_test`: Examines the effect of multiple copies of a CRE on model predictions.
-8. `prune_sequence`: Optimizes a tile through greedy search to find the most enhancing subset of sub-tiles.
+8. `prune_sequence`: Optimizes a tile through greedy search to find a sufficient subset of the most enhancing sub-tiles.

 ## Installation